 Since we can't use an infinite series in practice, we must stop it at some point.
-We take the first million of its items using an ISlice element.
-ISlice and CountFrom are similar to islice and count functions from Python's standard library module itertools.
-ISlice can also be initialized with start, stop[, step] arguments, which allow to skip some initial or final subset of data (defined by its index), or take each step-th item (if the step is two, use all even indices from zero).
+We take the first million of its items using a Slice element.
+Slice and CountFrom are similar to islice and count functions from Python's standard library module itertools.
+Slice can also be initialized with start, stop[, step] arguments, which allow to skip some initial or final subset of data (defined by its index), or take each step-th item (if the step is two, use all even indices from zero).